atanisoft/Esp32FeederController/README.md

 * `{advance angle}` is the angle to move the servo to for full extension.
 * `{half advance angle}` is the angle to move the servo to for half extension.
 * `{retract angle}` is the angle to move the servo to for retraction.
+* `{degrees}` is the maximum number of degrees to move at one time, set to zero to move immediately.
 * `{feed length}` is the number of millimeters (pitch) to move the feeder forward when moving to the next part and must be a multiple of 2.
+* `{speed}` is the interval at which to move the servo between two angles, used in conjunction with `{degrees}`.
 * `{settle time}` is the number of milliseconds to delay between servo movements.
 * `{min pulse}` is the minimum number of pulses to send the servo.
 * `{max pulse}` is the maximum number of pulses to send the servo.
-* `{feedback enabled}` is used to enable or disable feedback checking as part of movement, set to zero to disable or one to enable.
+* `{feedback enabled}` is used to enable or disable feedback checking as part of movement, set to zero to disable or one to enable

 ### Enable Feeder (M614)